Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Introduction

-\ul{Significance for software engineering}: Model converters underpin many DL pipelines.
-Understanding \emph{how} and \emph{why} they fail helps engineers make informed judgments about their robustness.
-Characterizing the failures in light of the test suites guides future development of these converters.
+\textbf{Significance for software engineering}: DL interoperability tools, especially model converters, underpin many deployment pipelines.
+We conducted the first systematic study of DL interoperability tools and model converters through a user survey and failure analysis.
+Understanding \emph{how} and \emph{why} these tools fail will help software engineers make informed judgments about their robustness.